An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Stability and synchronization analysis

 Note that, in order to guarantee an equivalence between the properties (a) (b) and (c), we would need to add an implication between (c) and (a) in \cref{pro:decouple}.
-For finite-dimensional systems this holds and, as we will see in the next sections, it holds also for several classes of infinite-dimensional systems, but not in general, as illustrated by the following example.
+This implication holds for finite-dimensional systems (see \cref{ex:input_resilience}), but not for general infinite-dimensional systems, as illustrated by the following example.

 \begin{example} Let $A : L^1([0,1]) \rightarrow L^1([0,1])$ be the multiplication operator taking $f$ to $g(\xi) = -\xi f(\xi)$.
 Consider the $L^1([0,1])$-relation defined by $\dot{x} = Ax + u$ with input $u$ and output $x$.
 This relation is stable.
 However, an explicit computation of the solution shows that $x$ does not vanish smoothly under the smoothly vanishing input $u(t) = e^{-\xi t}$. \end{example}